janleigh/dotfiles/.github/README.md

          <sup>
             <sub>
                <samp>
-                  THIS DOTFILES IS CONFIGURED AT 1366x768 WITH 96 DPI!
+                  THIS DOTFILES IS CONFIGURED AT 1366x768 WITH 96 DPI!<br>
+                  SOME STUFF MIGHT BREAK ON LOWER OR HIGHER
                   <p align="center">
-                     SOME STUFF MIGHT BREAK ON LOWER OR HIGHER RESOLUTIONS BUT WILL STILL WORK!
+                     RESOLUTIONS BUT WILL STILL WORK!
                   </p>
-                  IF YOU WANT TO ADD SUPPORT FOR A LOWER OR HIGHER RESOLUTION, KINDLY MAKE A PR!
                </samp>
             </sub>
          </sup>